fenglingbai/SynReEM/README.md

 	<img src="https://github.com/fenglingbai/SynReEM/blob/main/fig/p2_motivation.png" width = "500px" />
 </div>

-The encoding motivation of SynReEM.
-Instance segmentation generally consists of three steps: instance localization, region estimation, and deduplication.
-Anchor-based methods (top) implement these steps via anchor classification, bounding box regression, and non-maximum suppression (NMS).
-In contrast, SynReEM (bottom) achieves the same objective using core region (red line) discrimination, attention region (translucent purple area) recognition, and core region (red line) aggregation.
-Bbox: bounding box; NMS: non-maximum suppression.

 ### The basic architecture of SynReEM

 <div  align="center">
 	<img src="https://github.com/fenglingbai/SynReEM/blob/main/fig/p3_SynReEM.png" width = "500px" />
 </div>

-SynReEM architecture.
-We re-encode instance labels according to the synapse structure to obtain AEMC labels (the orange box).
-The dual-branch head predicts AEMC and semantic labels with the help of shared feature maps.
-The prediction results are jointly decoded to obtain instance reconstruction (the blue box).
-To utilize the prior structural constraints of AEMC, we design continuity constraints and inclusion constraints to improve the model's contextual awareness and prediction plausibility through online pseudo-labeling (the green box).
-FP: False Positive, FN: False Negative.

 ### The Reconstruction Process of SynReEM

 <div  align="center">
 	<img src="https://github.com/fenglingbai/SynReEM/blob/main/fig/p4_reconstruction.png" width = "500px" />
 </div>

-Synapse reconstruction through semantic and AEMC joint decoding.
-1) Graph construction.
-We use a sliding window to traverse the connected domain of the attention area in AEMC and extract the core area as the graph node.
-2) Graph partitioning.
-The distance field is constructed layer by layer through the graph nodes, and the edge weights between points are calculated to aggregate the similar points.
-3) Instance reconstruction.
-The aggregated nodes are assigned different labels as seed points, and the instance reconstruction is completed by the watershed algorithm on the height field constructed by AEMC.

 ### Synapse reconstruction results display